florianbepunkt/io-ts-esm-repro/README.md

+# CJS Branch

-Set TS version to 4.7 and module config to CommonJS.
+*ATTENTION: Set TS version to 4.7*

-See index.ts: Variable b is inferred correctly as Either.
+Module config is set to CJS.
+See index.ts: Variable b is correctly inferred as `Either`